thsant/3dmcap/README.md

 docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --device /dev/video0 -v $HOME/.3dmcap:/home/demeter/.3dmcap -v $HOME/workdir:/home/demeter/workdir thsant/3dmcap capture.py
 ```

-Note the command above assumes you have, in your home directory, a directory `.3dmcap`, containing the configuration file, and a `workdir` directory for saving the results produced by
+Note the command above assumes you have, in your home directory, a `.3dmcap` directory, containing the configuration file, and a `workdir` directory for saving the results produced by
-the application in the Docker container.
+the application running in the Docker container.

 If you have problems loading the graphical interface, try to execute